-When referring a student, consider the following guidelines.
+When referring students, consider the following guidelines.

-rather than “You are going to fail my class.
+- “I’ve noticed you’ve been falling behind.
+I’m concerned about how you are doing.” rather than “You are going to fail my class.
 Why are you not doing your work?”

-Talk to the student in private.
+- Talk to the student in private.
 It can be embarrassing for the student to talk to you if other students might hear or judge them.
 Try to find a time when neither of you are rushed or preoccupied.

-Don’t ignore strange behavior.
+- Don’t ignore strange behavior.
 Comment directly on what you have observed.

 Academic Problems: drop in grades, missed assignments, unorganized or erratic performance, continual seeking of special accommodations (late papers, extensions…), essays of creative work that indicates extremes of hopelessness, social isolation, rage or despair, inability to make decisions despite your repeated efforts to clarify or encourage

-Concerning Behaviors: tearfulness, agitation or anger, expression of worthlessness or hopelessness, expression of concern by other classmates, direct statements indicating distress, family problems or that something is wrong, student is more withdrawn or more animated than usual, zizarre behavior that is obviously inappropriate for the situation (e.g., talking to something/someone that is not present).
+Concerning Behaviors: tearfulness, agitation or anger, expression of worthlessness or hopelessness, expression of concern by other classmates, direct statements indicating distress, family problems or that something is wrong, student is more withdrawn or more animated than usual, bizarre behavior that is obviously inappropriate for the situation (e.g., talking to something/someone that is not present).

 Physical Signs: deteriorations in physical appearance, visible changes in weight, lack of personal hygiene (consistent smell), impaired speech and disjointed thoughts, coming to class hung-over or smelling of alcohol, listlessness, lack of energy, or frequently falling asleep in class